Website Redesign: The Anatomy of a Great Homepage

 That’s why on a typical website, the homepage has the most traffic and links pointing to it.
 That’s because your homepage is the oldest URL on your website, your homepage typically has the most direct visits, and homepages are the most advertised URL for online and offline marketing channels.

 In this blog post, we'll dive a little deeper on how (and why) to keep your homepage updated and optimized.

 Overall, the purpose of your website is to market your products or services and turn website visitors into leads and, eventually, customers—and your homepage is no different.
 It should be easy to navigate, easy to understand, and offers your personas information on what they are searching for.

 In essence, your homepage should answer the question, “Can I help you find what you’re looking for?”
 You want to help the visitor get from your homepage to page two, because then, they’ve expressed what they are interested in knowing more about.

 Before Your Start Designing, Remember...

-As you build your website, remember that most conversions start with the homepage.
-First impressions are typically made within 0-8 seconds—that’s how long you have to catch a visitor’s eye with a captivating headline and call to action.
-If you aren’t able to grab users’ attention within that time frame, chances are they’ll leave.
+As you design your website, remember that most conversions start with the homepage.
+First impressions are typically made within in seconds—that’s how long you have to catch a visitor’s eye with a captivating headline and call to action.
+If you aren’t able to grab users’ attention within a small time frame, chances are they’ll leave.

 You should also recognize that most users who initially visit your website are not ready to buy, which correlates with our previous point of strategy: Have a plan to move users down the funnel, starting with your homepage.